 - Liu, T., Cable, D. & Gardner, J. L. (2018) Inverted encoding models of human population response conflate noise and neural tuning width.
 Journal of Neuroscience, 38, 398-408. pdf Channel encoding models offer the ability to bridge different scales of neuronal measurement by interpreting population responses, typically measured with BOLD imaging in humans, as linear sums of groups of neurons (channels) tuned for visual stimulus properties.
 Inverting these models to form predicted channel responses from population measurements in humans seemingly offers the potential to infer neuronal tuning properties.
 Here, we test the ability to make inferences about neural tuning width from inverted encoding models.
 We examined contrast invariance of orientation selectivity in human V1 (both sexes) and found that inverting the encoding model resulted in channel response functions that became broader with lower contrast, thus, apparently, violating contrast invariance.
 Simulations showed that this broadening could be explained by contrast-invariant single-unit tuning with the measured decrease in response amplitude at lower contrast.
 The decrease in response lowers the signal-to-noise ratio of population responses that results in poorer population representation of orientation.
 Simulations further showed that increasing signal-to-noise makes channel response functions less sensitive to underlying neural tuning width, and in the limit of zero noise will reconstruct the channel function assumed by the model regardless of the bandwidth of single-units.
 We conclude that our data are consistent with contrast invariant orientation tuning in human V1.
 More generally, our results demonstrate that population selectivity measures obtained by encoding models can deviate substantially from the behavior of single-units because they conflate neural tuning width and noise and are therefore better used to estimate the uncertainty of decoded stimulus properties.

 - Pleskac, T. J., Yu, S., Hopwood, C. & Liu, T. (In press) Mechanisms of deliberation during preferential choice: Perspectives from computational modeling and individual differences.
-Decision.
-Computational models of decision making typically assume as people deliberate between options they mentally simulate outcomes from each one and integrate valuations of these outcomes to form a preference.
+Decision. link Computational models of decision making typically assume as people deliberate between options they mentally simulate outcomes from each one and integrate valuations of these outcomes to form a preference.
 In two studies, we investigated this deliberation process using a task where participants make a series of decisions between a certain and an uncertain option, which were shown as dynamic visual samples that represented possible payoffs.
 We developed and validated a method of reverse correlational analysis for the task that measures how this time-varying signal was used to make a choice.
 The first study used this method to examine how information processing during deliberation differed from a perceptual analog of the task.
 We found participants were less sensitive to each sample of information during preferential choice.
 In a second study, we investigated how these different measures of deliberation were related to impulsivity and drug and alcohol use.
 We found that while properties of the deliberation process were not related to impulsivity,some aspects of the process may be related to substance use.
 In particular, alcohol abuse was related to diminished sensitivity to the payoff information and drug use was related to how the initial starting point of evidence accumulation.
 We synthesized our results with a rank-dependent sequential sampling model which suggests that participants allocated more attentional weight to larger potential payoffs during preferential choice.

 - Hao, R, Becker, M. W., Ye, C., Liu, Q., & Liu, T. (2018) The bandwidth of VWM consolidation varies with the stimulus feature： Evidence from event-related potentials.
 Journal of Experimental Psychology: Human Perception & Performance, 44, 767-777. link Our previous work suggests that two colors can be consolidated into visual short-term memory (VSTM) in parallel without a loss of memory precision, while consolidation of two orientations is performed in a strictly serial manner.
 Those experiments compared VSTM performance for simultaneously and sequentially presented stimuli.
 However, there is still controversy about whether the bandwidth for consolidation is determined by the type of information.
 To further investigate this issue, here we measured electroencephalography while participants attempted to consolidate one, two or four simultaneously presented colors (Experiment 1) or orientations (Experiment 2) under limited presentation times.
 We used the contralateral delay activity (CDA) as an electrophysiological marker of the number of items that were consolidated.
 For colored stimuli, the CDA amplitude increased between set-size one and two but did not further increase for set size four.
 By contrast, for orientation, the CDA amplitude remained at the set size one amplitude as set size increased to two or four items.
 Furthermore, in a long exposure duration (300 ms) condition that did not limit the consolidation process, the CDA amplitude pattern indicated that VSTM capacity is limited to about three colored items and about two orientation items in our paradigm.
 Thus, the CDA effects observed in the short presentation time was not limited by VSTM storage, but rather by consolidation.
 These results are consistent with our previous behavioral research and suggest that the bandwidth of VSTM consolidation is determined by the stimulus feature.